 - Lifespan.
-Membrane keyboards wear out quicker than mechanical keyboard.
-As they do, the feedback with become less until it fails.
+Membrane keyboards wear out quicker than a mechanical keyboard, and as they do, the feedback becomes less until it fails.
 If you’re choosing a gaming keyboard, keep this in mind too.

 On the other hand, the advantages of Membrane keyboards include

 - Relatively Quiet.
 While typing on any keyboard with a high speed can be loud, a membrane keyboard has a better reputation than mechanical keyboards when typing sound volume.